 People, Places and Ideas

 These themes in my work have their beginnings in Brooklyn and, later, Queens where I grew up surrounded by the arts and the artful.
-My uncle painted and introduced me to oils and watercolor.
-My father was a cabinet maker in the 18th and 19th century styles (e.g., Chippendale, Queen Anne, Sheraton, Empire and Federal).
+My uncle, a Van Gogh devotee, painted and introduced me to oils and watercolor.
+My father is a cabinet maker in the 18th and 19th century styles (e.g., Chippendale, Queen Anne, Sheraton, Empire and Federal).
 He reproduced one-of-a-kind pieces for clients such as Chris Jussel who was later cast as the original host of PBS’s Antiques Roadshow.
 Eventually, both parents became avid collectors and appreciators of the history represented by their acquisitions.

 Every now and then I worked at my father’s shop and helped out with the planing, bandsawing, sanding, gluing and clamping.
 And like many teenagers of the era, I started a basement band writing and playing original music.
 When I entered college, I majored in philosophy but took as many art and music courses as possible.
-This background was essential in my legal representation of artists, especially in New York City’s then-burgeoning Hip Hop and Dance music scenes.
+Then, I graduated from New York University School of Law where I was the Editor-in-Chief of its Journal of International Law and Politics.
+With this background, I became an arts-and-entertainment lawyer and manager representing creative talent internationally and particularly in New York City’s then-burgeoning Hip Hop and Dance music scenes.
 It also enabled me to observe top photographers at work such as Ellen von Unwerth, known for her Guess?
-Jeans advertising campaign with models Claudia Schiffer and Anna Nicole.
+Jeans advertising campaign with models Claudia Schiffer and Anna Nicole Smith.

 Ready For Battle

 With a busy career, finding time to keep up with my own creativity was a constant struggle.
 At one point, I managed to perform regularly at coffeehouses throughout the Northeast with a back-up band.
 Eventually, one of my songs spent a week in the Top 40 of American Idol Underground, their web version of the TV show.
-I bought a small point-and-shoot camera to document these coffee house concerts.
+I bought a small point-and-shoot camera to document these coffeehouse concerts.
 In time, I was drawn to photographing flowers, butterflies and scenery and started exhibiting these decorative images at my shows.
-The prints often outsold my CDs.
-This was my first hint that the camera could become another medium for artistic expression.
+The prints often outsold my CDs – an indication that the camera could become another medium for artistic expression.

-At the peak of this music phase, I became seriously ill.
-The heightened sense of mortality provoked a gradual purging of the nonessentials that can clutter a life.
+At the peak of this music phase, I was diagnosed with cancer.
+The heightened sense of mortality provoked a gradual purging of the nonessentials that were cluttering my life.
 After my recovery, I found peace in the solitude of wandering the parks with my camera.
 I decided to start anew and develop a studio to pursue art seriously.
 The change was commemorated by taking on a pseudonym – Xiomáro (SEE-oh-MAH-ro).
 It’s a nod to my family’s roots in Spain and the Canary Islands off the coast of Africa.
 And Xiomáro literally means “ready for battle.”
-With a Milky Way of images on the internet, the challenges for the visual artist are probably more acute than ever before.